Retirement Calculators

 - Tax Settings panel — all brackets, rates, thresholds, and deductions are editable; changes apply instantly to all calculators

-- Save as My Defaults — customize Tax Settings for your state, save them to your browser, and they reload automatically on every visit; export/import as a file to move between devices
+- Save as My Defaults — customize Tax Settings for your state, save them to your browser, and they reload automatically on every visit.
+Use Backup Tax Settings / Restore Tax Settings to move tax settings between devices.

 - Scenario Manager — save, compare, sort, filter, and duplicate scenarios; export as JSON, CSV, or Excel

-- No account required — calculator inputs and saved data are stored locally in your browser and are not sent to any server
+- No account required — your inputs, scenarios, and settings are stored in your browser's local storage and never transmitted to any server

 🔢 How the math works